 Trees Have Social Networks.

 Remember the 2009 movie Avatar?
 Well, it turns out that story’s not far off from reality.
 Scientific research and biology have discovered that trees in forests are social beings.
 Trees can count, learn and remember, nurse their sick neighbors, warn each other of danger by sending electrical signals across a fungal network known as the “Wood Wide Web.”
 This information came to me via a story posted on the New York Times about a German forest ranger, Peter Wohlleben and his book “The Hidden Life of Trees.”
 Taking the lessons from Wohlleben’s book, modern forestry can gain a better understanding of the nature of trees and how to improve tree care and forestry practices.
 Which in the long run, makes the world a better, healthier place for all of us.
-Which reminds me — I want to get copy of Peter Wohlleben’s book!
+This reminds me — I want to get copy of Peter Wohlleben’s book!
 Most likely I will be reading it under the shade of a tree.

 SPECIAL NOTE: This project was done in partnership with project team leader and amazing marketing strategist Mary Pat McNeil of MP&G Marketing Solutions.